mattborn/prodjoy.com/faq.md

 **Who will I be working with?**

 You’ll be working directly with Shane, the founder of Prodjoy.
-Shane has 10+ years of experience scaling hyper growth companies in Silicon Valley working with companies like — Airbnb, Pinterest, Thumbtack, Outdoorsy, and NASA.
+Shane has 10+ years of experience building and scaling hyper growth companies in Silicon Valley working with companies like — Airbnb, Pinterest, Thumbtack, Outdoorsy, and NASA.

 **How do I pause product work?**

-I understand that your business needs may change so I want to offer flexibility.
-That’s where pausing your subscription comes in handy.

-Billing cycles are based on 31 day period.
-Let’s say you sign up and use the service for 21 days, and then decide to pause your subscription.
-This means that the billing cycle will be paused and you'll have 10 days of service remaining to be used anytime in the future.
+Business needs change change from time-to-time so Prodjoy remains flexible to meet your needs.
+Pause when you don't need work, then unpause when you are ready to kick things back into gear.

 **What programs will we collaborate in?**